The importance of requirements

 - Deliver fast and deliver frequently

-- Start with scope as small as possible to deliver something useful – then enhance it as needed by the business
+- Start with the project scope as small as possible and deliver something useful – then enhance it as needed by the business

 - Discourage sacrificing speed of delivery for imagined ‘perfection’

 - Accept that compromise based on rational argument is essential